miklevin/MikeLev.in/_posts/2024-09-24-fasthtml-cursor-ai-nix.md

 # End of file stuff not shown
 ```

+## Using Virtual Environments to Simplify Library Installation Complexity

 As far as Python libraries like `FastHTML` that are not in the Nix repo yet, but you can still `pip install python-fasthtml`, the complexity explodes again.
 But I figured out a workaround that shifts all the pip-installable packages into Python virtual environments.
 That was the subject of the last article.